techsoft3d/hc-caas-usermanagement/README.md

 * Upload UI redone

 ## Introduction
 This library implements user management on top of the [CaaS](https://github.com/techsoft3d/hc-caas) library, which is a conversion and streaming backend for HOOPS Communicator.
-It provides a straightforward REST api for managing user accounts and their associated data, including Hubs and Projects with different access levels per user.
+It provides a straightforward REST API for managing user accounts and their associated data, including Hubs and Projects with different access levels per user.
 By connecting this library to CaaS, you essentially get the framework for a CAD oriented SaaS application "out of the box", with a few lines of server-side code, ideal for prototyping and testing or as the starting point for your own development.

 The library consists of three components, the server-side node.js library you can add to your project via npm as well as a client-side library for communicating with the server.
 It also comes with an easily extendable bootstrap based front-end that uses the client-side library.